davewhipps/rgbd-cnn/code/README.md

 # Image Classifier Training and Testing

 ## Overview
-This folder contains python code to train a CNN image classifier on the L-AVATeD Image Dataset.
+This folder contains python code to train, accuracy and performance tests CNN image classifiers with the L-AVATeD Image Dataset.

 (NOTE: The L-AVATeD dataset must be present on your local machine.
 The default/expected location is in the `../data/` folder.)